 We just love this town on Lake Michigan located between Milwaukee and Chicago.
 It’s a wonderful local visit for folks in the Midwest but particularly for the Chicagoland area.
 Just over an hour away you’ll get a quiet lakefront experience with big-town amenities.
 Here’s why we think its a place to visit for food travel:

 We can’t wait to get started writing more stories and experiencing more places that feature local and delicious food.
-We hope you visit these destinations and let us know what other places we need to visit.
-We’d love to visit your hometown to see your favorite local food vendors and purveyors.
+Try them yourself and let us know what other places we need to visit.

 Pin To Your Food Travel Boards On Pinterest